-As an artist or creative professional, having a website or blog that shows off your portfolio is an absolute “must have” these days.
+As an artist or creative professional, having a website or blog that shows off your portfolio is an absolute "must-have" these days.

 Where many artists fail, however, is in making sure that their website also has a clear set of actions that they want their customers to take once they get there.
 In other words, a reason for being, beyond just a place to show your work.

-These are called “primary calls to action” (or CTAs) and are the most important steps in your online marketing process.
-Typically, these are things like: Buttons to click to buy your art, to contact you for a commission, to follow you on Facebook, etc. Basically, actions you want someone to take that results in you making money.
+These are called "primary calls to action" (or CTAs) and are the most important steps in your online marketing process.
+Typically, these are things like: Buttons to click to buy your art, to contact you for a commission, to follow you on Facebook, etc. Basically, actions you want someone to take that result in you making money.

 If you want these calls to action to have the most impact, it is also important to make sure that they are optimized for the different types of people who will be going to your website as well, as the different types of actions they will most likely take.

 So, who are these people and what do you want them to do?